Frequently Asked Questions

 Are there hazards or dangers we should be aware of?

 Yes, as with any form of active learning there are hazards that teachers must be mindful of and plan for.
+Teachers are trained to follow an Emergency Plan as well as implement daily practices that keep everyone safe.
 We vigilantly monitor and mitigate hazards daily.
-At the same time, we encourage children to take supported risks in their play and exploration.
+At the same time, we encourage children to take supported, developmentally appropriate risks in their play and exploration.

-It is important to note the difference between a hazard (immenent danger) and a risk (which can have developmental benefits).
+It is important to note the difference between a hazard (immanent danger) and a risk (which can have developmental benefits).
 Please see the Risk-Benefit Assessment section of our website for information about our thoughtful approach to risk management.
-We also keep a class Hazards and Benefits of Outdoor Learning binder for parents and teachers, as well as a daily site assessment log to further document how we moderate potential hazards.
+We also keep a class Hazards and Benefits of Outdoor Learning binder, as well as a daily site assessment log to further document how we moderate potential hazards.